 - Strong focus on teamwork, client facing skills and applying theory to practice

-- A dedicated program of work-integrated learning and direct interaction with real-world problems in leading Australian
+- A dedicated program of work-integrated learning and direct interaction with real-world problems in leading Australian organisations

 - A unique student cohort experience due to a common core start of the program